 You can't use any other third-party CDN services like Cloudflare or StackPath.
 Closte doesn't have an email service, which is pretty common among Managed hosts.

-This is not a service issue but more of a platform issue.
-When you check site:closte.com, you can see all the Closte CDN Sub-domains are indexed in Google, exposing the sites hosted with them.
-I hope Closte fixes the issues in the coming days.
+Finally, this is not a service issue but more of a platform issue.
+When you check site:closte.com, you can see the Closte CDN Sub-domains are indexed in Google, exposing the sites hosted with them.
+If you are into SEO, you can do a simple SERP scrape and find easy niches in few minutes.
+It's been over 3-4 years, the issues still exist and I hope Closte fixes the issues in the coming days.

-Templ.io – Comes with the same setup of Closte (Google Compute Engine + Google CDN + Google DNS) but with a fixed price of $15/month.
-You will get superior performance, 24×7 live chat support, free malware removal & restore, speed audit & fix, which you don't get with Closte.
+Templ.io – Comes with the same setup of Closte (Google Compute + Google CDN + Google DNS) but with a fixed price of $15/month.
+You will get better performance in load handling, 24×7 live chat support, free malware removal & restore, speed audit & fix, which you don't get with Closte.

 Do I Recommend Closte?

-- If you want to get started at affordable pricing and
+- If you want to get started at affordable pricing (average $5/month) and

 - Can handle WordPress support on your own.